calvinshin/text-rpg/README.md

 # text-rpg
 A command line interface text based RPG prototype.
-This will be using constructors to join objects into an environment.
+This application uses constructors and inquirer to create a continuous application environment.

 ![Demo](/demo/demo.gif)